Material on YAML configuration files

 email: zaki@example.com

-This structure means the object user
+This structure means the object user has two properties: name and email.

 π Example of Array/List in YML